em1e/ft_irc/tests2.md

 	- when inviting someone we need to send an invitation message.
 This should most likely just be some success code from the protocol
 	- we have some memory issues when last client disconnects from the server (using fsanitize)
 	- to the sender's window 1 that you have invited that other user to the channel
-	- quit because it needs to announce in the channels the user are present from